Dreams of a wedding: the ritual in which your life enters an important union

 “A wedding in a dream is not about the future.
 It is a ritual of joining: of two people, of two sides of yourself, of the old and the new in your life.”

-A wedding is one of the richest symbols of a dream.
-In it much converges: love, obligation, public acknowledgment, fear of binding, the ritual of crossing into a new life role.
-In real life a wedding is not always an outer event; in a dream it is almost always an inner event, palpable and meaningful.
-The psyche chooses this image when a significant union is happening for you: you are entering a real relationship, you bind yourself to a work, you integrate different sides of yourself, you make a vow to yourself that will stay with you for long.
+A wedding is one of the richest symbols a dream can use.
+Much converges in it: love, commitment, public acknowledgment, the fear of binding, the ritual of crossing into a new role in life.
+In waking life a wedding is not always an outer event; in a dream it is almost always an inner one, palpable and meaningful.
+The psyche chooses this image when a significant union is happening for you: you are entering a real relationship; you are binding yourself to a piece of work; you are integrating different sides of yourself; you are making a vow to yourself that will stay with you for years.
 A wedding in a dream almost always speaks of a union that deserves serious attention, not a fleeting “just a dream.”

-And perhaps, right now as you read these lines, you already feel that there is a “wedding” in your life — not necessarily with a person — that awaits acknowledgment and consent, and this ceremony is worth holding at least within.
+Perhaps, right now as you read these lines, you already feel that there is a “wedding” in your life — not necessarily with a person — that is waiting for your acknowledgment and consent, and this ceremony is worth holding, at least within.

 You dream that you are preparing for a wedding: clothing, guests, excitement, arrangements.
-The event has not come; you are awaiting it.
-In the body — a particular living anticipation: I stand before something great.
+The event has not arrived; you are waiting for it.
+A particular living anticipation rises in the body: I stand before something great.

-Your Inner Child speaks with you here — the part that keenly feels the importance of great events and is not afraid to rejoice at their approach.
-Such a dream often comes when a great joining is ripening in you: a real relationship, a meaningful work, a joint project, an inner vow.
-The Child shows: this is important; do not devalue the waiting; it has a rightful place in your life.
+Your Inner Child grows impatient at these preparations — the part that keenly feels the importance of great events, and is not afraid to be glad they are coming.
+Such a dream often comes when a great joining is ripening in you: a real relationship, a meaningful piece of work, a joint project, an inner vow.
+The Child shows: this is important; do not dismiss the waiting; it has a rightful place in your life.

 Ask yourself: “For what great joining is my life preparing right now — and am I giving the preparation its right scale, not dissolving it in household concerns and others’ expectations?”

-Today, give ten minutes to a conscious inner anticipation of the important thing soon in your life — inwardly; without plans.
+Today, give ten minutes to a conscious inner anticipation of the important thing coming soon in your life — inwardly; without plans.
 Simply be with the anticipation.
-The Inner Child recognizes such moments as respect for the event, and in the dreams that follow leads you to calm pre-wedding preparations more often.
+The Inner Child recognizes such moments as respect for the event, and in the dreams that follow more often leads you to calm pre-wedding preparations.

 Astrological note: A dream of preparing for a wedding often comes during harmonious transits of Jupiter through your 7th or 5th house, during its conjunction with Venus, and in periods of Venus in Libra or Cancer.
 Libras, Cancers, and Sagittarians recognize this dream with particular accuracy.
 If Jupiter is now touching your Venus — the Inner Child prepares for the important, and the dream conveys this through a warm anticipation in which strength is gathering.

-You dream that you are at the ceremony: you stand opposite the one you are joining, speak the words of obligation, look into their eyes.
-In the body — a solemn tension: right now my word becomes a bond.
+You dream that you are at the ceremony: you stand opposite the one you are joining, speak the words of commitment, look into their eyes.
+A solemn tension rises in the body: right now my word becomes a bond.

-Your Warrior speaks with you here — the part that can give its word and keep it, even when circumstances test it.
-It comes when you have accepted, or are near accepting, a serious obligation in your reality: partnership, professional, an inner promise to yourself.
+Your Warrior seals this promise — the part that can give its word and keep it, even when circumstances put it to the test.
+The Warrior comes when you have accepted, or are close to accepting, a serious commitment in your waking life: a partnership, a professional bond, an inner promise to yourself.
 The Warrior shows: your word carries weight; what you say now becomes real.

-If you speak clearly — your decision is mature, and it’s worth trusting, not “checking once more.”
-If your voice trembles — the decision is important, and the trembling is not doubt but the seriousness of the moment.
-If you hesitate — there is a voice that wants to be heard before you sign; it’s worth giving it time before the final consent, and not being ashamed of this pause.
-If someone you trust is before you — in your reality this person is worthy of the word you are ready to speak, and it’s worth receiving this acknowledgment gently.
+If you speak clearly, your decision is mature.
+Trust it; do not check it once more.
+If your voice trembles, the decision is important — and the trembling is not doubt, but the seriousness of the moment.
+If you hesitate, there is a voice that wants to be heard before you sign.
+Give it time before the final consent; do not be ashamed of this pause.
+If someone you trust stands before you, in your waking life this person is worthy of the word you are ready to speak.
+Receive this acknowledgment gently.

 Ask yourself: “What obligation am I ready to take on now — and have I given it the proper time to check whether it is mine, not someone else’s expectation?”

-Today, write down one of your “promises to yourself or another” that you are ready to speak — and one condition under which it is truly yours.
-The Warrior recognizes such notes as respect for the word, and in the dreams that follow gives you altar scenes in which you stand firmly more often.
+Today, write down one of your “promises to yourself or another” that you are ready to speak, and one condition under which it is truly yours.
+The Warrior recognizes such notes as respect for the word, and in the dreams that follow more often gives you altar scenes in which you stand firmly.

 Astrological note: A dream of vows at a wedding often comes during transits of Saturn through your 7th house, during its conjunction with Venus, and in periods of the nodes of fate on the 1/7 axis.
 Capricorns, Libras, and Taureans recognize this dream with particular accuracy.
 If Saturn is now touching your Venus — the Warrior gives a mature word, and the dream conveys this through a vow in which both strength and seriousness are heard.

-You dream that the wedding will not take place: the groom or bride does not come; guests scatter; something blocks the road; you run yourself.
-In the body — relief and fear at once: something in me is not ready.
+You dream that the wedding will not take place: the groom or the bride does not come; the guests scatter; something blocks the road; you yourself run.
+Relief and fear rise in the body together: something in me is not ready.

-Your Shadow speaks with you here — the part that carries the fear of obligations, the fear of losing yourself in a union, or the experience of former bonds in which binding ended in pain.
-This dream comes when there is resistance in you to a great obligation: it seems “I will lose my freedom”; you remember being once “obligated”; you fear the choice will take away other possibilities.
-The Shadow shows: this fear is real; it’s worth working with before giving a great word.
+Your Shadow backs away from this altar — the part that carries the fear of commitment, the fear of losing yourself in a union, or the memory of former bonds in which the binding ended in pain.
+This dream comes when there is resistance in you to a great commitment: it seems “I will lose my freedom”; you remember being once “obligated”; you fear the choice will take away other possibilities.
+The Shadow shows: this fear is real; work with it before giving a great word.

 Ask yourself: “From what obligation or union am I inwardly running right now — and what frightens me about it: a real threat to my ‘I,’ or an old script from the past that is no longer current?”

 Today, if the theme resonates, write one line: “I am afraid to bind myself to ___, because ___.”
-Without a decision and without the obligation to do anything about it at once.
-The Shadow recognizes such acknowledgments as respect for fear, and in the dreams that follow stages wrecked ceremonies less often.
+Without a decision, and without the obligation to do anything about it at once.
+The Shadow recognizes such acknowledgments as respect for fear, and in the dreams that follow less often stages wrecked ceremonies.

 Astrological note: A dream of a wedding falling through often comes during tense transits of Uranus through your 7th house, during its aspects to Venus, and in periods when Saturn presses on your 7th house.
 Aquarians, Libras, and Capricorns recognize this dream with particular accuracy.
 If Uranus is now touching your Venus — the Shadow raises the fear of binding, and the dream conveys this through a ceremony that did not take place.

-You dream of a wedding at which you are at once groom and bride; or you wed two parts of yourself; or a union at which there is no second person, but there is joining.
-In the body — a particular solemn feeling: something in me was joined today.
+You dream of a wedding at which you are at once groom and bride; or you wed two parts of yourself; or a union at which there is no second person, but there is a joining.
+A particular solemn feeling rises in the body: something in me has been joined today.

-Your Inner Sage speaks with you here — the part that knows the most important union is the union with yourself, and without it other unions work poorly.
-The dream comes when inner integration is underway: you reconcile mind and heart; you join the rational and the feeling sides; you accept different ages within yourself.
+Out of this fullness, your Inner Sage speaks — the part that knows the most important union is the union with yourself, and without it other unions work poorly.
+The dream comes when an inner integration is underway: you reconcile mind and heart; you join the rational and the feeling sides; you accept different ages within yourself.
 The Sage shows: this is a great inner step; you are becoming whole.

 Ask yourself: “Which two parts of me are joining into a greater whole right now — and what helped them finally meet in one space?”

-Today, name one pair of “your opposites” that reconcile within you (strictness and tenderness, reason and feeling, work and rest), and say: “both of you are mine; I join you.”
-The Inner Sage recognizes such words as respect for integration, and in the dreams that follow gives you inner weddings in which you become more whole more often.
+Today, name one pair of your opposites that are reconciling within you (strictness and tenderness, reason and feeling, work and rest), and say: “both of you are mine; I join you.”
+The Inner Sage recognizes such words as respect for integration, and in the dreams that follow more often gives you inner weddings in which you become more whole.

 Astrological note: A dream of an inner wedding often comes during harmonious transits of Jupiter through your 12th or 5th house, during its conjunction with the Sun, and in periods when the nodes of fate activate your personal axis.
 Sagittarians, Leos, and Pisces recognize this dream with particular accuracy.
 If Jupiter is now touching your Sun — the Inner Sage holds the inner union, and the dream conveys this through a ceremony in which the joining happens not with another but within you.

 A wedding in a dream is not simply about “will I find love” in a literal sense.
-It is about a meaningful union ripening or already happening in your life or within you: with a person, with a work, with yourself, with a value, with a great theme of your biography.
+It is about a meaningful union ripening or already happening in your life, or within you: with a person, with a piece of work, with yourself, with a value, with a great theme of your life.

 Let yourself take these dreams seriously.
-Value the anticipation of the important, rather than devaluing it as “nerves.”
+Value the anticipation of what is important, rather than dismissing it as “nerves.”
 Honor your own word when it sounds, and keep it.
-Hear fears of obligations and work with them before giving a vow, not after.
-Acknowledge inner weddings as great inner works.
+Hear your fears of commitment, and work with them before giving a vow, not after.
+Acknowledge inner weddings as great inner work.